 - Green onions or chives for garnish (cut green ends to get tiny circles

 - 1 teaspoon rice vinegar

 In a large bowl, combine the pork, cornstarch, ginger,garlic, brown sugar, soy sauce, five-spice powder, and pepper, and mix well.

 Roll 1 heaping tablespoon of pork mixture into a ball and continue until all the pork mixture is used. (about 20 small meatballs)

 In a wok or skillet over medium heat, heat the peanut oil.
 Using a wok spatula, spread the oil to coat enough of the wok surface to fry about 10 meatballs at a time.
 Lower the meatballs into the wok in batches.

 Cook without moving for about 2 minutes, or until the bottoms are cooked through.
 Use the spatula to carefully rotate the meatballs to cook on the other sides.

-All recipe calorie information was calculated on what I purchased to make this recipe in My Fitness Pal.
+All recipe calorie information was calculated on what I purchased to make this recipe.
 When you make the recipe, the calorie content could vary depending on what specific ingredients/brands you actually use.
 Please take that into consideration if you are following a strict diet.

 The sauce recipe is not from Char's book but from a cooking class I took many years ago with Jet Tila.
 You may find his recipe on my site under Chinese Pork Dumplings.